Carson Valley Childrens Aid Allegheny West

 Carson Valley Childrens Aid Allegheny West - Philadelphia, PA

 Carson Valley Childrens Aid Allegheny West is a mental health treatment center in Philadelphia, PA that is located at 2300 West Allegheny Avenue, Philadelphia, PA 19132.
-Carson Valley Childrens Aid Allegheny West provides psychotropic medication, couples/family therapy and individual psychotherapy as part of its treatment program.
+Carson Valley Childrens Aid Allegheny West provides couples/family therapy, psychotropic medication and individual psychotherapy as part of its treatment program.
 Carson Valley Childrens Aid Allegheny West offers outpatient treatment and is categorized as an outpatient mental health facility.
-Carson Valley Childrens Aid Allegheny West is available for adults, children / adolescents and young adults who are seeking treatment for mental health problems.
-In addition, Carson Valley Childrens Aid Allegheny West can provide treatment to transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
+Carson Valley Childrens Aid Allegheny West is available for seniors 65 or older, children / adolescents and adults who are seeking treatment for mental health problems.
+In addition, Carson Valley Childrens Aid Allegheny West can provide treatment to people with PTSD, people with trauma and transitional age young adults.

 Address: 2300 West Allegheny Avenue, Philadelphia, PA 19132